anonmily/iMacroLibrary/README.md

 =============
 __NOTE__

+**I am no longer maintaining this library.**
+For other alternatives for web scraping, please check out Python (e.g. Splinter, Beautiful Soup), PHP cURL, or NodeJS.
+It'll be worth your time; I guarantee it.
+They're pretty awesome.
+Python especially is one of my favorites, and doing scraping with multithreading speeds things up immensely.

-This was originally a pet project when I had just started out with web automation.
-At the time I did not know about other alternatives such as Python (e.g. Splinter, Beautiful Soup), PHP cURL, or NodeJS for the same tasks.
-I've come back to it and refactored it a bit for a sense of closure (looking back at my old code is painful!), but there are still some issues/quirks involved with iMacros that I did not completely resolve, as well as some iMacros features that I hadn't added as well.
-As I mainly use other tools for web scraping nowadays, I will no longer be actively maintaining this library.
-I might still add to it occasionally though!
-Please feel free to send a pull request or fork the repository if you'd like to extend it!
+This was originally a pet project when I had just started out with web automation and didn't know about all those tools or languages and had only low-level Javascript knowledge in my toolbelt.
+I came back to it and refactored it a bit for a sense of closure back in early 2015 (looking back at my old code is painful!), but there were still some issues/quirks involved with iMacros that I did not completely resolve, as well as some iMacros features that I hadn't added.
+As I mainly use other tools for web scraping nowadays, I will no longer be actively adding to this library, but feel free to extend on it and send me a pull request if you want to work with it.

 When you run gulp, any new macros in the macros folder will be automatically joined with the library and put into the run folder.
-(I'm working on a quirk with gulp right now with the file watching...will update when its fixed!
-For now, if a new file is added, close (Ctrl+C) then restart gulp to have your new file compiled.)
+(It was a quirk with gulp that I didn't resolve.
+I might get back to it eventually...but for now, if a new file is added, close (Ctrl+C) then restart gulp to have your new file compiled.)

 **General Functions**
 * $M.log(message)